section-engineering-education/engineering-education/content/articles/digital-twins-and-iot-for-robotics/index.md

 Using digital twins, such companies can determine the events and conditions that they might have to deal with in the future.
 The capabilities of digital twins make their use in predictive analytics a no-brainer.
 They allow for data digitization and its subsequent representation in predictive analytics models.
 In short, digital twins helps predictive analytics bridge the gap between the physical and digital worlds.

-A digital twin system’s IoT sensors generate big data in real-time.
+The IoT sensors of a digital twin system generate big data in real-time.
 Businesses can analyze this data proactively to anticipate future problems in the system.
 This is a crucial factor in the predictive analytics of a company.
 It reduces unplanned downtime due to unexpected errors.
 Through the digital twin system, companies can accurately calculate maintenance costs, plan to lower them, and improve the efficiency of their production chains.

 Besides, digital twin tech enhances the financial decision-making for business firms.
 The technology enables firms to represent physical objects and integrate their financial data virtually.
 For instance, they can predict material and labor costs to complete various projects.
 This capability that digital twin offers enable businesses to make better decisions to increase their cost-effectiveness.